-The core of the Struts framework is a flexible control layer based on standard technologies like Java Servlets, JavaBeans, ResourceBundles, and XML, as well as various Jakarta Commons packages.
-Struts encourages application architectures based on the Model 2 approach, a variation of the classic Model-View-Controller (MVC) design paradigm.
+Ans: The core of the Struts framework is a flexible control layer based on standard technologies like Java Servlets, JavaBeans, resource bundles, and XML, as well as various Jakarta Commons packages.
+Struts encourage application architectures based on the Model 2 approach, a variation of the classic Model-View-Controller (MVC) design paradigm.

 The Struts framework provides the invisible underpinnings every professional web application needs to survive.
-Struts helps you create an extensible development environment for your application, based on published standards and proven design patterns.
+Struts help you create an extensible development environment for your application, based on published standards and proven design patterns.

-Jakarta Struts is open source implementation of MVC (Model-View-Controller) pattern for the development of web based applications.
-Jakarta Struts is robust architecture and can be used for the development of application of any size.
+Ans: Jakarta Struts is an open-source implementation of MVC (Model-View-Controller) pattern for the development of web-based applications.
+Jakarta Struts is robust architecture and can be used for the development of applications of any size.
 Struts framework makes it much easier to design scalable, reliable Web applications with Java.

-Struts Framework provides the functionality to validate the form data.
-It can be use to validate the data on the users browser as well as on the server side.
-Struts Framework emits the java scripts and it can be used validate the form data on the client browser.
-Server side validation of form can be accomplished by sub classing your From Bean with DynaValidatorForm class.
+Ans: Struts Framework provides the functionality to validate the form data.
+It can be used to validate the data on the user's browser as well as on the server-side.
+Struts Framework emits the java scripts and it can be used to validate the form data on the client browser.
+Server-side validation of form can be accomplished by subclassing your From Bean with DynaValidatorForm class.

 Action Servlets: Used to control the response for each incoming request.

 Action Form: It is a java bean, used to refer to forms, and associated with action mapping.

 Action Mapping: Used for mapping between object and action.

 Action Forward: Used to forward the result from controller to destination.